Legazpi, Albay: World War II (1941–1945)

-Post-war reconstruction and cityhood (1945–1959)
+Post-war reconstruction (1945–1959)

-After the war, Legazpi's port and infrastructure were gradually rebuilt, and the advent of commercial air travel soon followed.
-The Sanborn airfield (a former U.S. airstrip) was secured from Japanese forces in 1945, and by 1946 Philippine Airlines had begun regular commercial flights linking Legazpi to Manila.
-This made Legazpi more accessible and marked its emergence as the gateway of southern Luzon.

-A city for the second time (1948)
+Fluctuating city status

-Legazpi's political status also changed significantly in the post-war era.
-On July 18, 1948, Legazpi became a chartered city for the second time when the municipalities of Legazpi and Daraga were merged under Republic Act No. 306.
-President Elpidio Quirino appointed Jose R. Arboleda as the first mayor of the new city.
-However, this cityhood was short-lived – on June 8, 1954, Republic Act No. 993 dissolved the city, reverting Legazpi and Daraga to separate towns.
-Legazpi spent the mid-1950s as a municipality once more.
+After the war Legazpi's port and infrastructure were gradually rebuilt, and by 1946 Philippine Airlines (PAL) had begun regular commercial flights linking Legazpi to Manila, marking the city's emergence as the gateway to southern Luzon.
+On July 18, 1948 Legazpi became a chartered city for the second time when the municipalities of Legazpi and Daraga were merged under Republic Act No. 306, and President Elpidio Quirino appointed Jose R. Arboleda as the first mayor of the new city.
+However, on June 8, 1954 Republic Act No. 993 dissolved the city and Legazpi and Daraga reverted to being separate towns again.

-During this period the city faced calamitous events, most notably Typhoon Trix in October 1952.
-Typhoon Trix smashed into southern Luzon with winds over 220 km/h, virtually destroying Legazpi City and ravaging nearby towns.
+In October 1952 Typhoon Trix hit southern Luzon with winds of over 220 km/h, virtually destroying Legazpi and ravaging nearby towns.
 The storm caused catastrophic floods and damage in Albay, with hundreds of residents killed in the region.
-Despite these setbacks, Legazpi rebuilt in the aftermath and continued to grow as a provincial capital.

-A city for the third time (1959)

-By the end of the 1950s, cityhood was restored.
-Republic Act No. 2234 – the current city charter of Legazpi – was approved on June 12, 1959, re-establishing Legazpi as a city for the third time.
-This 1959 charter remains the foundation of Legazpi's status up to the present.
-Upon its re-incorporation, Mayor Ramon A. Arnaldo – who had been serving as town mayor since 1954 – became the first city mayor under the new charter.
-Mayor Arnaldo's administration in 1959 marked the start of modern Legazpi City under RA 2234.
+Despite these setbacks Legazpi rebuilt in the aftermath and continued to grow as a provincial capital, and by the end of the 1950s cityhood was restored.
+Republic Act No. 2234 was approved on June 12, 1959, re-establishing Legazpi as a city for the third time, with this 1959 charter remaining the foundation of Legazpi's status up to the present.
+Upon its re-incorporation Mayor Ramon A. Arnaldo – who had been serving as town mayor since 1954 – became the first city mayor under the new charter, marking the start of modern Legazpi.
 Subsequent amendments, such as RA 5525, fine-tuned the city's charter in the 1960s.

-Urban growth, education, and natural hazards (1960–1972)
+Urban growth

-During the 1960s, Legazpi City solidified its role as the Bicol region's urban center while also weathering natural disasters.
-Regular Philippine National Railways service and improved roads strengthened Legazpi's connectivity, and in the late 1960s the city's airport saw the "jet age" arrive as PAL introduced BAC One-Eleven jet flights on the Manila–Legazpi route.
-Infrastructure improvements like these spurred commerce and tourism.
-The city's progress, however, was punctuated by periodic calamities from its natural environment.
+During the 1960s Legazpi solidified its role as the Bicol region's urban center, with regular Philippine National Railways service and improved roads strengthening its connectivity and spurring commerce and tourism.
+In the late 1960s the "jet age" arrived when PAL introduced BAC One-Eleven jet flights on the Manila–Legazpi route.

+The 1960s also marked Legazpi's emergence as a regional hub for higher education.
+Legazpi Junior College, founded on June 8, 1948, was transferred to the administration of the Dominican Order on July 1, 1965.
+The institution was approved for elevation to university status by Secretary of Education Carlos P. Romulo, and the University Charter for Aquinas University of Legazpi was signed by Acting Secretary Onofre Corpuz on August 30, 1968, formally established the institution.
+The following year, Republic Act No. 5521 of June 21, 1969 established Bicol University by integrating six existing government-run educational institutions located in Legazpi, Daraga, and neighboring towns in Albay.